Leveling Caster

 The problem with current cabinet hardware:

-Cabinet makers face conflicting needs, to provide casters with maximum stability while rolling, and in the final position.
+Cabinet makers want to provide casters with maximum stability while rolling, and in the final position.
 Current casters and leveling feet compete for the corners of the cabinet, shown below where red indicates pressure points.

 How the instability problem is solved: